 Catch the dumbbells at your shoulders and hold the weights in a front rack position as you bend your knees to lower down into a squat, pushing your knees out as you drop your hips parallel to your knees.

-Drive through the heels to stand up, returning to the starting position and repeat this sequence for 40 seconds.
+Drive through the heels to stand up, returning to the starting position.

 Modification: Follow Rachel, on the left, and omit the clean portion of the movement.
 Rather perform one deadlift and one squat; dumbbells remain at your sides the entire time.

-2. 2 Single Arm Back Rows + 1 Dumbbell Snatch
+Two Single Arm Back Rows and One Dumbbell Snatch

 Targets: The back (trapezius, latissimus dorsi, and spinal erectors), shoulders (rotator cuff and deltoid), legs, glutes, hamstrings, hips and core.

-How to do 2 Single Arm Back Rows + 1 Dumbbell Snatch:
+How To Do Two Single Arm Back Rows and One Dumbbell Snatch

 Hinge at the hips until your torso is parallel to the floor (neck in line with your spine, flat back, and belly button and rib cage pulled in).